HHCHunter/Hitman-BloodMoney/README.md

    - 1.0 / RELEASE - Unknown - USA - BLUS30942

 ## CONFIG-FILES
-Self Written, Documented, & Formatted Configuration files for the game.
+Formatted, Documented & Commented Hand Written & Configuration files for the game.

-This includes the games completed undocumented HitmanBloodMoney.ini & HMGPAD.CFG
+This includes the games completely undocumented HitmanBloodMoney.ini & HMGPAD.CFG

 ## TOOLS
 A collection of Open Source Tools that have been published for this game.